 4.2.1 Wireless Access Security Configuration

-Signal broadcast strength must be reduced to only what is necessary to cover the physical environment
+Signal broadcast strength must be reduced to only what is necessary to cover the physical environment.

 The Service Set Identifier (SSID) of the access point must be changed from the factory default.

-The SSID must not allow a third party to associate the access point's signal to the company or provide any physical location information
+The SSID must not allow a third party to associate the access point's signal to the company or provide any physical location information.

-Administrative access must not use default user names or passwords
+Administrative access must not use default user names or passwords.

-Administrative access must use strong passwords only that comply to the Password Policy
+Administrative access must use strong passwords only that comply to the Password Policy.

-All logging features must be enabled
+All logging features must be enabled.

 Wireless networking must not be deployed in a manner that will circumvent the company's security controls.